thomasgolian/thomasgolian/README.md

 Documenting configurations, failover testing, and verification

+Learning the fundamentals of System & Network Monitoring and NetFlow concepts & tools

 🚀 Goals

-Transition into a network engineer one day after more years working as a Network Technician / Analyst.
+Develope network engineer level skills one day after more years working as a Network Technician / Analyst.

 Continue building advanced labs and real-world scenarios

-Achieve CCNP Enterprise certification one day
+Achieve CCNP Enterprise certification one day or maybe Juniper

+Looking to "cut my teeth" and slowly become a network warrior :)
+(started reading that book)

-Connect with IT professionals, enjoy my journey, and meet cool people from all walks of life.
+Connect with IT professionals, enjoy my journey, and meet cool people along the way.

 LinkedIn: